-Coupons.
 Are there coupons for clothing?
 There are discounts available for just about anything even if they don't work just like food coupons.
-Rebates are particularly useful, if you take advantage of them.
+Rebates are particularly useful.
 Many products today will offer "instant rebates" (which are essentially coupons), but the standard rebate offers are another psychological trick.
 They do save the consumer money by refunding a portion of what they paid for the product.
 However, most people don't take the time to send in the rebate form.
 By requiring the consumer himself to do part of the work, they know that a large percentage of them just won't bother.
 Don't be like those people.
-Take the few minutes required to send in a rebate form if one is available.
+Take the few minutes needed to send in a rebate form if one is available.
 It's money back in your pocket; and why would you say no to that?